 Far too many families of color have been priced out of their homes in Savannah.
 According to the Housing Savannah Task Force, about 40% of households in the city cannot afford quality housing, and a single person would have to work 2.5 jobs at minimum wage just to afford a one-bedroom apartment.

 Without housing security, communities cannot thrive and culture suffers.
 Galvan is committed to helping Savannah push back, just as we have helped Hudson for the past 10 years.
-To start, we have granted $50,000 to the Savannah Affordable Housing Fund and provided support to other organizations in the city.
-In the future, we will continue working with community leaders to preserve the character of Savannah and its diverse, historic neighborhoods.
+To start, we launched a partnership with the Savannah Land Bank Authority, the Community Housing Services Agency (CHSA), and the Savannah Affordable Housing Fund to build or preserve nearly 100 homes in Cuyler-Brownville.
+The project will include over $5 million in capital investment and an additional $1 million grant to the Savannah Affordable Housing Fund.